-- 3. Attach a length of hose to the water pump inlet port.
-This piece of hose should be long enough for the free end to be inserted into and reach the bottom of a RV, non-toxic antifreeze container. - 4.
+- 1. Reconnect all lines except the one to the pump inlet port and close all drain valves. - 2.
+Attach a length of hose to the water pump inlet port.
+This piece of hose should be long enough for the free end to be inserted into and reach the bottom of a RV, non-toxic antifreeze container. - 3.
 Check that all interior water faucets are still open. - Insert hose length into container containing, RV, non-toxic antifreeze, turn the pump on, and run the water pump until the RV, non-toxic antifreeze solution fills all water lines.
-Flush toilet. - 6.
-Open exterior shower faucet until RV, non-toxic antifreeze comes out of the hose, shut off the valve, and remove the drain valve/hose assembly. - Close water fixtures as the RV, non-toxic antifreeze begins to come out.
-Shut off the pump when RV, non-toxic antifreeze has been distributed throughout the system, and then reopen all faucets to relieve pump pressure. - 3.
+Flush toilet. - Open exterior shower faucet until RV, non-toxic antifreeze comes out of the hose, shut off the valve, and remove the drain valve/hose assembly. - Close water fixtures as the RV, non-toxic antifreeze begins to come out.
+Shut off the pump when RV, non-toxic antifreeze has been distributed throughout the system, and then reopen all faucets to relieve pump pressure. - 7.
 Disconnect the hose length from the pump inlet fitting, and reconnect water system inlet line.